nf-core/website/sites/docs/src/content/docs/usage/quick_start/installation.md

     ```

     :::warning
-    This is important - if not done, dependencies (such as Java) will be installed from
+    Conda channels are the locations where packages are stored.
+If the channels are not configured accurately your dependencies may be installed from
-    the wrong channels and things may break in strange ways.
+    the wrong channels and be incompatible.
     :::

 2. Create and activate a dedicated Nextflow conda environment.